 Tools Description IAP2 level of engagement Email Email to provide project updates, promote engagement events and respond to enquiries.
 Inform Letters and postcards Provide project updates, promote engagement events and respond to enquiries.
-Inform Media and events pack Media pack to include media release, key pieces of communications collateral and video/visuals.
-Local newspapers have a high readership and will be an important tool in promoting the project benefits and engagement events.
-Inform 1800 hotline number Phone line for people to contact the project team and ask questions about the project.
-These are recorded in the stakeholder management database and provided to the project manager.
-Consult Project email Email for people to ask questions about the project.
-Consult Project website Central place of information regarding the project including; Project details EES technical study information and fact sheets Project maps Details on how to provide information and feedback to project team and EES process Project newsletters and latest project updates Community sponsorship and Neighbour Benefit Sharing Program Inform Project announcements Formally announce the project or project milestones.
+Inform Media and events pack A and events pack Media pack to include media release, key pieces of communications collateral and video / visuals.
+Local newspapers have a high readership and will be an important tool in promoting the Project benefits and engagement events.
+1800 hotline number Phone line for people to contact the Project team and ask questions about the Project.
+These are recorded in the stakeholder management database and provided to the Project manager.
+Project email Email for people to ask questions about the Project.
+Consult Project website Central place of information regarding the Project including; - Project details - EES technical study information and fact sheets - Project maps - Details on how to provide information and feedback to Project team and EES process - Project newsletters and latest project updates - Community sponsorship and Neighbour Benefit Sharing Program Inform Project announcements Formally announce the Project or project milestones.
 Announcements will be made via e-news, and media.
 Inform Frequently Asked Questions (FAQs) Q&As to support internal and external communications, briefings and presentations.
-Inform Fact sheets/ information sheets Materials to support the sharing of project information and developments.
-Inform Advertising Press advertisements in local and national papers to inform the community and stakeholders on the public exhibition of the draft scoping requirements and exhibition of the EES periods.
+Inform Fact sheets / Materials to support the sharing of Project information and developments.
+Inform Advertising Advertising Press advertisements in local and national papers to inform the community and stakeholders on the public exhibition of the draft scoping requirements and exhibition of the EES periods.
 Press advertising to inform the community and stakeholders of public information sessions.
-Inform Briefing packs Provide identified stakeholders with key information about the project.
-Inform Video (simulation of final design) Video content to capture project milestones, explain complex concepts and record community engagement events.
+Briefing packs Provide identified stakeholders with key information about the Project.
+Video (simulation of final design) Video content to capture project milestones, explain complex concepts and record community engagement events.
 Inform Infographics and designed maps Stylised visual content to explain complex or technical concepts.
 Content will be embedded on project websites, newsletters and social media.
 Inform Newsletters Use of e-news channel to send out regular updates to stakeholders and the community including the exhibition of draft EES scoping requirements and the EES exhibition periods.
-Inform Visualisation tools Use of innovative visualisation engagement tools.
-Involve Feedback forms/note- taking forms Feedback / note-taking forms are used at drop-in sessions and one-on-one visits and meetings.
-These enable the project team to record the interaction and identify key areas of concerns raised by the stakeholder.
-Notes are taken by the project team member and added to the stakeholder management database and provided to the project manager.
+Inform Visualisation and digital engagement tools Use of innovative visualisation and digital engagement tools.
+Involve Feedback forms / note-taking forms are used at drop-in sessions and one-on-one visits and meetings.
+These enable the Project team to record the interaction and identify key areas of concerns raised by the stakeholder.
+Notes are taken by the Project team member and added to the stakeholder management database and provided to the Project manager.
+This creates an evidence base for engagement and to assess whether engagement approach and community engagement is effect.
+It also can be used to reassure stakeholders that we listen and consider their feedback, and we are accountable for our commitments to the community.
 Reports Summary reports of stakeholder engagement activities, attendance and key issues to be provided to the TRG and at advisory group meetings.
-Inform Surveys Online surveys to gather feedback and input at key project milestones and for technical study findings.
-Involve
+Surveys Online or hard copy surveys to gather feedback and input at key project milestones and for technical study findings.
+Involve Key stakeholder communication channels Seek to share information through key stakeholders' communication channels such as social media, newsletters, websites.
+Key stakeholders include councils, community and special interest groups.
+Inform